 participating in the development of specialist areas of law and practice by attending meetings of specialist committees and/or working parties of relevant professional or other competent bodies charged with such work;

 work towards the achievement of an National Vocational Qualifications in any business-related area and at any level;

-study towards professional qualifications;
+study towards professional qualifications.

-actual time spent in study and examination may be claimed.
+Actual time may be claimed.